-Money, money, money: what's at stake if Olympics fall victim to coronavirus
+Money, money, money: What's at stake if Olympics fall victim to coronavirus

 TOKYO: Concerns are swirling that Japan's dream of hosting the Tokyo 2020 Olympics could be a fatality of the spread of the new coronavirus, jolting organisers, sponsors, and media firms who have spent billions of dollars in the run-up to the event.

-International Olympic Committee (IOC) President Thomas Bach said late last month that the IOC was "fully committed" to holding the July 24-Aug.
-9 Games on schedule, and a senior Japanese official told Reuters there was no "Plan B".
+International Olympic Committee (IOC) President Thomas Bach said late last month that the IOC was "fully committed" to holding the Jul 24-Aug 9 Games on schedule, and a senior Japanese official told Reuters there was no "Plan B".

 Below are the financial and economic factors at risk.